Averaging theory and catastrophes: Overview of results

 \subsection{Stabilisation of non-stable families}

-For non-stable families the bifurcation diagrams will not typically persist, as we show below for the transcritical and pitchfork bifurcations, instead they form stable families, in this case a pair of folds and a cusp, respectively.
+For non-stable families the bifurcation diagrams will not typically persist, as we show below for the transcritical and pitchfork bifurcations, which instead form a pair of folds and a cusp, respectively.
+The analysis of those two families is only meant to illustrate how the method can still be applied (not directly and with due caution) if a non-versal bifurcation appears in the guiding system, by `embedding' this bifurcation into a larger versal family.

+The specific choice of the transcritical and the pitchfork is motivated by the fact that they are one-parameter families that appear often in the literature, due to their natural connection with symmetries or other constraints of the system.
+For instance, the pitchfork bifurcation is versal in the context of germs having $\mathbb{Z}_2$-symmetry, whereas the transcritical is versal if germs are required to have $0$ as an equilibrium point (for more details, see \cite[Chapter 23]{Montaldi_2021}).
+The stabilisation process explained in this section can thus be seen as the effect time-periodic perturbations have in breaking symmetries - or, more generally, removing constraints - of the model.